 □ School has a 3-Year Average for 5-Year Graduation Rate that is greater than or equal to 48%, or has a current year 5-Year Graduation Rate that is greater than or equal to 52% and the annual average graduation rate increase is at least 1%, or has a current year 5-Year Graduation Rate that is less than 52% and the annual average graduation rate increase is at least 2%.
-Earned the graduation points in the A-F Alternative Letter Grade calculation.

-□ School did not meet any of the criteria identified above that would receive a rating of Meets Standard.
-Did not earn the graduation points in the A-F Alternative Letter Grade calculation.
+School did not meet any of the criteria identified above that would receive a rating of Meets Standard.